Axis1991/MonthlyBudget/readme.md

 ## Installation

 Project is web based and does not need an installation.
+It is deployed on https://axis91.pythonanywhere.com/

 ## Usage

-Provide instructions on how to use your project.

-## Contributing

-Please report the bugs I haven't caught @ gr********@gmail.com
+Log in and type your expenses.
+The program counts the sum and lets you mark the satisfaction of a well made purchase.
+It is my first project and is under development.

 ## License

-This project is licensed under the XYZ License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache 2.0 License.